alejfxguti/matplotlib-challenge/README.md

 The executive team has tasked you with generating all of the tables and figures needed for the technical report of the clinical study.
 They have also asked you for a top-level summary of the study results.

-## **Analysis**

-The analysis is broken down into the following tasks:

-- Prepare the data.
-- Generate summary statistics.
-- Create bar charts and pie charts.
-- Calculate quartiles, find outliers, and create a box plot.
-- Create a line plot and a scatter plot.
-- Calculate correlation and regression.

-For each task, we explain the purpose of the task and the steps involved.
-The analysis uses Matplotlib to create various visualizations of the data and pandas to manipulate the data.

 ## **Results**

 The results of the study are summarized in the **`pymaceuticals.ipynb`** notebook.
 They include: